 If you want to get into the Philippines market, a proper introduction by a trusted intermediary is highly advised.
-Healy Consultants Group PLC has a comprehensive write up on Philippines’ requirements for business registrations.
+Healy Consultants Group has a comprehensive write up on Philippines’ requirements for business registrations.

 Like most Asian markets, it is always best to do business on a face to face basis and in a pleasant atmosphere particularly for the initial meeting.
 As part of their business culture a typical Filipino likes to be indirect and spend time catching up on mutual friends and exchange pleasantries before getting down to business.
 To them, cultivating friendship and establishing contact and rapport are essential before taking the business further.